-When Miss Hawley had to undergo surgery, German ex-pat Billi Bierling swiftly stepped in as Miss Hawley's 'mobile unit' - racing across town on her bicycle, she feared no bandhs nor speeding tuk-tuks, chasing down climbing expeditions one after the other.
+...When Liz was in surgery German ex-pat Billi Bierling swiftly stepped in as Miss Hawley's 'mobile unit'.
+Racing across town on her bicycle, Billie feared no bandhs nor speeding tuk-tuks, chasing down climbing expeditions one after the other.
 Image ExWeb files.

 "The best part of the job for me is getting to know Miss Hawley.
 She is a fascinating person and even though she is quite difficult to get to know I feel privileged that I get to spend quite a lot of time with her," said Billi.
 Image of Miss Elizabeth Hawley courtesy of Gory.wyd.pl (click to enlarge).